Jaredslocker21/java-practice/README.md

  ![Balasmic Wireframs](/assets/images/wireframe-home.png)

  ![Balasmic Wireframs](/assets/images/wire-meal-plan-main.png)

  ![Balasmic Wireframs](/assets/images/wireframe-bmi.png)

  ![Balasmic Wireframs](/assets/images/wire-home.png)

  ![Balasmic Wireframs](/assets/images/wire-phoneBMI2.png)

  ![Balasmic Wireframs](/assets/images/wiremeal-phone.png)

 ## Features
-This website features  sections, and 1 external contact form page that are all responsive.
-We will discuss each feature below.
+This website features multiple sections.
-  - This site is an informational site that feature an easy to use BMI calculator and a way to save your meals plans, make notes and keep organized.
+  - This site is an informational site that feature an easy to use BMI calculator and a way to save your meals plans, make notes and keep organized by clicking to make a memo and double clicking to delete a memo.

 ### Current Features